How Do You Cancel A Credit Card?

 • You want to transition to a card with a lower (or no) annual fee

-• You have a credit card you no longer need but don't want to pay an inactivity fee
+• You have a credit card you no longer need, and don't want to pay an inactivity fee

-• If you are separating from your partner and want to close a joint account
+• You're separating from your partner and want to close a joint account

 What to consider before cancelling your credit card